“Will this be an open casket funeral, or closed?” This is one question the funeral director will be sure to ask during the funeral arrangements.

 What religions and traditions have open caskets?

-Most Catholic and Protestant religions have the casket open, at least for some portion of the service.
+In the United States, most Catholic and Protestant funerals have the casket open, at least for some portion of the service.

-Open caskets are allowed in both Buddhism and Hinduism.
+Both Buddhism and Hinduism allow open coffin funerals.
 Despite this, there are some regulations of custom and aesthetics.

 In the Muslim tradition, the deceased is buried without embalming.
 Therefore, no open casket services are possible.